tekartik/sqflite/README.md

 });
 ```

-By default a batch stops as soon as it encounters an error (which typically reverts the uncommited changes).
+By default a batch stops as soon as it encounters an error (which typically reverts the uncommitted changes).
 You
 can ignore errors so that every successfull operation is ran and committed even if one operation fails:

 ```dart